 Here’s one of the more basic and tragic graves:

 The children of Benjamin Hickman and Catherine Griffiths includes the wife of a great uncle, David Watkins.
-Gwyneth is the the exception for the offspring (along with twin Gwladys?), according to the records I have, not being buried in this grave.
+Gwyneth is the exception for their offspring (along with twin Gwladys?), according to the records I have, as not being buried in this grave.
 Taken tragically young were Ivor Glyndwr (age about 18 in 1928), Elwyn James (also 18, 1932), Myfanwy (7 months 1908?) and Edryd Thomas (2 months 1924).
 The burial register also lists a William Gwyn (9 months 1926), who doesn’t appear on the stone, as far as I can see.

 It was tricky working our way round so many plots as the large areas which had their own reference letters (A to Z then various combinations such as F12 or L1A), set out between paths, didn’t all number in the same direction.
 The gravediggers gave us some tips and pointed out that there were generally numbers at the top of the rows and sometimes numbers on the back of the gravestones (so it was best to find a newer slab where this was readable and work from that).